Skip to main content

 Many state education agencies use Ed-Fi as part of their processes for collecting data from individual school districts.
 As a result, most student information system vendors already support Ed-Fi standards if they serve customers in those states.
 The use in statewide data submission also means there is an incentive for districts in those states to consider how they can leverage Ed-Fi internally as it aligns with a mandated data pipeline.
 This is increasingly becoming a requirement in RFPs to satisfy state-reporting requirements.

-Expanded Certification and Badge Offerings
+Expanded Certification and Badge Offerings for EdTech Companies

-The Ed-Fi program has developed various badges and certifications vendors can earn and use to signify to customers that their product or service meets the relevant standards.
+The Ed-Fi program has developed various badges and certifications EdTech companies can earn and use to signify to customers that their product or service meets the relevant standards.
 The variety and scope have expanded, allowing vendors to qualify for these quality approval seals, even if their solution is a more narrowly tailored product or service.

 Quality No-fee Software Ecosystem